 - Inflation (CPI):

 - FDI Inflow:

-Algeria’s economic freedom score is 49.6, making its economy the 145th freest in the 2013 Index.
-Its overall score is 1.4 points lower than last year, due in part to worsened government spending and business freedom scores and a reduction in trade freedom.
-Algeria is ranked 14th among the 15 countries in the Middle East and North Africa region, and its score remains lower than the regional and world averages.
+Algeria’s economic freedom score is 48.9, making its economy the 157th freest in the 2015 Index.
+Its overall score is 1.9 points lower than last year due to considerable declines in investment freedom and the management of government spending that outweigh improvements in freedom from corruption and monetary freedom.
+Algeria is ranked 14th among the 15 countries in the Middle East/North Africa region, and its score remains lower than both the regional and world averages.

-President Abdelaziz Bouteflika, who came to power in 1999 with military backing, was elected to a third term in 2009 in an election criticized for irregularities and boycotted by some parties.
-After the “Arab Spring” protests swept neighboring Tunisia and Libya, the government introduced some political reforms, among them an end to the state-of-emergency restrictions that had lasted almost two decades.
-Nevertheless, much necessary political reform remains undone.
-The socialist model adopted after Algeria gained its independence from France in 1962 has hampered development.
-Algeria is the world’s fourth-largest exporter of natural gas and has the world’s eighth-largest natural gas reserves and 16th-largest oil reserves.
-In 2010, the government began a five-year, $286 billion program to modernize infrastructure.
-It has tried to attract foreign and domestic private investment in non-energy sectors.
-Unemployment is persistently high.
+President Abdelaziz Bouteflika won a fourth term in April 2014 despite rarely appearing in public after a 2013 stroke.
+After the “Arab Spring” protests swept Tunisia and Libya, the government introduced some political reforms, including an end to state-of-emergency restrictions on civil liberties that had lasted almost two decades.
+The socialist model adopted after independence from France in 1962 has hindered development.
+Formal-sector unemployment remains persistently high, and there is a housing shortage.
+Algeria is the world’s sixth-largest exporter of natural gas and has the world’s 10th-largest natural gas reserves and 16th-largest oil reserves.
+The government began a five-year, $286 billion program to modernize infrastructure in 2010 and appears to be trying to attract foreign and domestic private investment and to diversify the economy.

-Despite some progress in enhancing the business environment, significant bureaucratic impediments to entrepreneurial activity and economic development persist.
-The labor market remains rigid, contributing to high youth unemployment.
-The government uses price ceilings, tariffs, and redistribution schemes to control prices, but inflationary pressures have increased due to the rising cost of grain and other agricultural commodities.
+Despite some enhancement of the business environment, significant bureaucratic impediments to entrepreneurial activity and economic diversification persist.
+The labor market remains rigid, contributing to a high youth unemployment rate.
+Generous but unsustainable state spending on subsidies for food and fuel, price ceilings, and redistribution schemes to control prices have been used to stave off political unrest.